 To obtain a free copy of your Covenant Management Plan, please call Environment Planning on 07 5582 8072.

-Please contact the Department of Natural Resources and Mines to obtain a copy of your specific Covenant Agreement.
+Please contact the Department of Natural Resources, Mines and Energy to obtain a copy of your specific Covenant Agreement.

 I have a Covenant Area A and Covenant Area B on my survey plan.
 What does this mean?

 If your survey plan shows a 'COV A' and 'COV B' this means you have two different covenants on your property located in different areas.
 This may also mean you have two different management requirements for each Covenant Area.